The department, in conjunction with the group’s business areas, is rolling out two projects linked to research in the area of urban wastewater.

 High-performance bituminous mixtures using new lowtemperature technologies (MB2t): developed by a consortium of five top companies lead by Sorigué, in collaboration with the Spanish National Research Council (CSIC), with finances from the Spanish Center for the Development of Industrial Technology (CDTI).

-Project Neoballast: the creation of a durable, Eco-friendly, and high-performance ballast.
+Neoballast: the creation of a durable, Eco-friendly, and high-performance ballast.
 The new design hopes to solve two major problems of railway tracks: track degradation, and noise and vibrations.
-This project is a part of the Horizon 2020 program, which is being undertaken in collaboration with COMSA, Dynamics, Structures and Systems International, Talleres Felipe Verdés and Mapei.
+This project has ben a part of the Horizon 2020 program, which is being undertaken in collaboration with COMSA, Dynamics, Structures and Systems International, Talleres Felipe Verdés and Mapei.

 High performance coldrecycling emulsion: developed by Sorigué, the ECL2REC emulsion allows the early creation of a more cohesive mix, which makes it a sustainable option for the structural rehabilitation of aging pavements.